 One of the best things to do when you receive a 360/VR camera is to just experiment with it.
 Do what feels right to you and try things out.
 There is never any harm in trying.

-Please submit your footage via the dropbox link which will be provided to you at the start of the project and email firstname.lastname@example.org and email@example.com to confirm the footages’ delivery.
+5) Upload the footage to Google Drive/DropBox and send it over to us.
+The link which will be provided to you at the start of the project and email firstname.lastname@example.org and email@example.com to confirm the footages’ delivery.

 If you have any further questions about how to film yourself in 360/VR please contact firstname.lastname@example.org